When we're triggered, it's good to take space from the people or the situation which are triggering us.

 1. Communicate.

 Let people know that you are taking space to regroup, reflect and find the best response.
-This can be a simple and removed communication via text or email - which allows you to feel more safe saying you are taking space.
+This can be a one line text or email - which allows you to feel more safe saying you are taking space.

 Benefits

-You've done your part to express what is happening, and show up with words to match your actions.
-Just "disappearing" from communication is passive aggressive.
-It's mean when the other person is trying to show up to resolve, and you are not ready, to simply not respond.
-It's okay to not be ready, but to ghost others is immature.
-While others can be sour that you're taking space, their response is their choice, and at least they are informed - not in the dark feeling pushed away/rejected.
+You've done your part to express what is happening.
+Good, because just "disappearing" from communication is passive aggressive.
+It's okay to not be ready, but to ´ghost´ is immature.
+You can find a way to nicely announce your space.
+While others can be sour that you're taking space, their response is their choice, and at least they are informed on what your status is.

 Remember, space from a trigger is there to regroup, reflect and find the best response.